willium/exit-polls/README.md

 ```
 ## Data

-We noticed that while many news sites provide exit poll data, they do so in a minimally interactive tabluar form: [NyTimes](http://www.nytimes.com/interactive/2016/02/09/us/elections/new-hampshire-democrat-poll.html?_r=0), [CNN](http://www.cnn.com/election/primaries/polls).
+We noticed that while many news sites provide exit poll data, they do so in a minimally interactive, often tabluar form (see [NYTimes](http://www.nytimes.com/interactive/2016/02/09/us/elections/new-hampshire-democrat-poll.html?_r=0), [CNN](http://www.cnn.com/election/primaries/polls)).
-While everyone seems to talk about exit polls, and reference it in their writing, they're hard to read and reason about, considering their form.
+While everyone seems to talk about exit polls and reference them in their commentary, we've found that the polls themselves are difficult to read and reason about in their current form.
 We decided that if we could represent the data in a more intuitive, interactive manner, one could learn more from it.

-In its current form, its relatively difficult to compare the polls across states or per candidate.
-We wanted to enable a richer form of exploration.
-We utilized the data provided on [CNN](http://www.cnn.com/election/primaries/polls) and cleaned, aggregated, and manipulated it to our needs in [data/generate.py](data/generate.py).
+Exit Poll data was provided by Edison Media Research to [CNN](http://www.cnn.com/election/primaries/polls).
+We then transposed, cleaned, aggregated, and manipulated it for our needs.

 ## Story Board